 - Enjoy big challenges

-- Can use and remember imporatnt facts and details
+- Can use and remember important facts and details

 - Are interested in computer modeling

-The starting salary for a computer engineer (2009):
+The average annual salary for an entry-level computer engineer is $56,438.*

 - Create software that detects brain tumors earlier